 Contact the GHSP facility if you have any questions as to which date is being transmitted.

 The supplier is required to:

 - Control its processes to assure that the physical shipments correspond with the GHSP demand. - Have the ability to meet either a 20% week to week net schedule increase or a 20% CUM increase over the period authorized within the raw/fab authorization.
-This does NOT apply to balance out material. - Contact the GHSP facility Materials Representative(s) if the supplier is unable to meet the replenishment schedule and supply the following information: - > The quantity of parts showing required (based on CUMs) by date - > The plan to get back on schedule by assigning the necessary resources to resolve any delivery issues. - Contact the GHSP facilities materials representative for an agreement on transportation method, if the release schedule cannot be met - > Obtain approvals from the GHSP facility on the mode and carrier chosen for all expedited materials. - > Make every effort to reach an agreement on the expedited freight responsibility at the time of shipping - o If the supplier is responsible for freight costs, you may use the logistics company of your choice.
-However, the supplier is then responsible for tracking the in-bound freight to GHSP and advising the GHSP facility materials representative as to the shipping status.
-This includes all updates (i.e. departure, customs clearance, ETA) as freight is in-transit, including off hours where applicable. - If GHSP is responsible for the freight, it is expected that the freight is moved through either CH-Robinson or Expeditors International, as directed by the GHSP Materials representative. - Take Responsibility for downtime and other associated costs (i.e. premium freight or charter costs) due to their inability to meet delivery requirements that are in accordance with the purchasing terms and conditions.
+This does NOT apply to balance out material. - Contact the GHSP facility Materials Representative(s) if the supplier is unable to meet the replenishment schedule and supply the following information: - > The quantity of parts showing required (based on CUMs) by date - > The plan to get back on schedule by assigning the necessary resources to resolve any delivery issues. - Contact the GHSP facilities materials representative for an agreement on transportation method, if the release schedule cannot be met - > Obtain approvals from the GHSP facility on the mode and carrier chosen for all expedited materials. - > Make every effort to reach an agreement on the expedited freight responsibility at the time of shipping tracking the in-bound freight to GHSP and advising the GHSP facility materials representative as to the shipping status.
+This includes all updates (i.e. departure, customs clearance, ETA) as freight is in transit, including off hours where applicable.